 Another alternative to a center island is a fold-down table, attached to a wall on hinges.
 The table can be unfolded when you need more prep space and it then folds out of the way when not in use.
-You can also attach fold-down barstools to the wall on either side of the table to create a flexible eating space that won’t get in the way when not in use!
+You can also attach fold-down barstools to the wall on either side of the table to create a flexible eating space that doubles as a place to read all your books from the Library of Congress.

 Kitchen Remodeling professionals, bring a keen eye for detail to small kitchen spaces and usually recommend creating a custom, flush-mounted broom closet for small spaces.
 A flush-mounted closet is installed against one wall and is only a few inches deep.
 A custom, compact closet allows for storage of cleaning supplies without taking up the same footprint as a full-size broom closet.

 Get rid of your kitchen’s unattractive fluorescent light and add an updated track light fixture or a row of unique pendants lights.
 Along with new fixtures overhead, consider adding lots of recessed lighting along with the ceiling, to brighten up dim corners.
 Under-mount lighting also keeps countertops and the sink area from looking dark and dull and can make the entire kitchen look larger overall.

 9. Fool the Eyes with Surfaces

 Long, thin laminate floor slats and oblong subway tiles make a small kitchen seem larger.
 Glass cabinet doors reflect light, adding brightness to your space.
 Simple Shaker-style cabinet fronts create a simple and clean look that is uncluttered and open.
 Crown molding adds height to a small kitchen, while a wall-mounted stove and slim cooktop also keep your apartment kitchen spacious and roomy.